entanmo/etm-developer/docs/skill/vote/index.en-US.md

 Never has a technology attracted so much attention like blockchain.
 Born with a close affinity with finance, it has been, unfortunately, exploited most for profit rather than for progress.
 The emergence of a large number of short-sighted blockchain projects represents a shift away from the technology focus.
 They derail the industry, and marginalize ordinary users.
 Mainstream currencies such as Ethereum and EOS become a game for thefew where the powerful acquire an unfair leverage and the ordinary are excluded from sharing the benefits.
 This not only leads to an unhealthy ecosystem, but also puts network security at risk.

 Upholding the same visions as Satoshi Nakamoto's, En-Tan-Mo scientists believe that the build-up of hash power will not make blockchain network safer.
 It is the level of decentralization, i.e. hash power probability distribution, that plays a decisive role in the security of Bitcoin and other cryptocurrencies.
-This is evidenced by the fact that Bitcoin’s security deteriorates with capital influx and the rise of mining monopolies.
+This is evidenced by the fact that Bitcoin's security deteriorates with capital influx and the rise of mining monopolies.

 ## The Strength of En-Tan-Mo Blockchain

-In the view of En-Tan-Mo sc ien tists, decentralization is not only a technical framework but more importantly, a new mechanism, a change in mindset and the common thread running throughout En-Tan-Mo’s philosophical thoughts.
+In the view of En-Tan-Mo sc ien tists, decentralization is not only a technical framework but more importantly, a new mechanism, a change in mindset and the common thread running throughout En-Tan-Mo's philosophical thoughts.
 In En-Tan-Mo, decentralization is brought to life by distributed system (framework), the peoplecentered voting, election and bonus system (politics) and the Unified-Proof-of-Stake consensus protocol (underlying logics).

 Compared with traditional system, distributed system has three major strengths:

 1. Fault Tolerance: In distributed systems, a partial glitch does not lead to a systematic breakdown, because the system is dependent upon many decentral ized , i ndependent components, all of which have a role to play in keeping it running.
 Therefore, such systems are more robust than others.

-2. Robustness against Attack: It is prohibitively expensive to manipulate or attack distributed systems, because they don’t have a central authority.
+2. Robustness against Attack: It is prohibitively expensive to manipulate or attack distributed systems, because they don't have a central authority.
 Besides, due to their decentralized nature, distributed hardware and ecosystem are hard to be monitored and attacked simultaneously.

 3. Resistance against Collusion: Collusion is somewhat hard to define.
 Traditionally, oligarchies collude to prey on the ordinary people.
 To end this practice, anti-trust law is adopted throughout the world.
 For distributed systems, the possibility of such collusion between malicious actors is significantly lowered.
 With a view to better address this problem, En-Tan-Mo implements the idea of Nash equilibrium to foster a more equitable ecosystem.